Aakash15032005/newone/README.md

  date is leanning in one
+ next is what is leananing

 DATE IS 20/1/2026